jtheisen/squil/readme.md

 ## Install and use the docker image

 First, you need Docker installed.
-When you're unfamiliar with it, just go to [Docker](https://www.docker.com/get-started) and install Docker Desktop for your operating system.
-It comes with a user interface to start and stop installed containers, but the SQuiL installation itself should be done in a terminal.
+If you're unfamiliar with that, just go to [Docker](https://www.docker.com/get-started) and install Docker Desktop for your operating system.
+It comes with a user interface to start and stop created containers, but the container creation itself should be done in a terminal.

+(If you don't use Docker for anything else you may want to go to its settings and disable the automatic startup on login.
+Docker obviously consumes significant resources.)

-Install or update the SQuiL image with
+Now install or update the SQuiL image with

     docker pull squiltech/squil

+This pulls the image into a user-wide storage that you can also browse in the the Docker UI.

-Before you create a container instance with a run command, create an environment variables file defining your connections.
-The name doesn't matter and it should look like this:
+Before you then create a container instance from this image, first create an environment variables file defining your database connections.
+The file's name and location doesn't matter and the contents should look like this:

     Connections__0__Name=AdventureWorksLT2017
     Connections__0__LongName=AdventureWorks 2017 Light
     Connections__0__ConnectionString=Server=host.docker.internal;Initial Catalog=AdventureWorksLT2017;User ID=squil;Password=qwerty;TrustServerCertificate=False;Connection Timeout=30;
     Connections__0__Description=Microsoft's AdventureWorks database is the official example database for Microsoft SQL Server.

-Replace the values accordingly
+Replace the values accordingly.

-The format comes from the way ASP.NET expects lists in environment variables by default.
+The format comes from the way ASP.NET expects list settings in environment variables by default.
 You can add multiple connections by replacing the zero with increasing integers.

 Then, you can "install" and run the container: